malagasy children in front of mobile library

 Since 1905, Rotarians have placed service to their communities and to the world above themselves.
 Local Rotary clubs like ours embody the idea of putting selflessness into action.

-This year, Austin Cosmopolitan Rotary Club is partnering with Rotary Club Tsimbaroa in Antananarivo, Madagascar on an exciting literacy project and we need your help!
+The Austin Cosmopolitan Rotary Club has partnered with Rotary Club Tsimbaroa in Antananarivo, Madagascar on an exciting literacy project launching July 2023 and concluding September 2025.

 The Bibliobus (library bus) will navigate through rural neighborhoods in and around Antananarivo (the capital city) to bring books and internet access to residents who don’t have a library.